In April of 2016, I presented a thesis that the Fed would need to see more real inflation before hiking rates.

 Note: PCE has been under 2%, 50% of the time for the last 20 years.

 The difference between this year and last year is that we now have a world reflation trade happening.
-If those trillions of dollars of negative rates turn positive and we see core inflation and Core CPI pick up, then we can easily expect the three rate hikes.
-But remember that headline inflation will pass up core inflation only due to oil rising from a lows set last year.
+If those trillions of dollars of negative rates turn positive and we see core inflation and Core CPI pick up, then we can quickly expect the three rate hikes.
+But remember that headline inflation will pass up core inflation only due to oil rising from lows set last year.
 What I am trying to say here is to not read too much in the oil inflation story because it’s moving from $26 to above $50.

 So for now, no 3 hikes on the table.
 There is no real inflation scare or a run-away economy.

 Just a note on our 10-year yield.
 We are in a wide range here from 2.27% – 2.62% ( Today 2.38%), and for this year we haven’t broken any key levels yet.
 If we break under 2.27%, expect a 1 handle on 10’s.
 A clean break over 2.62% on the 10-year should create a test of the key 3% line.
 I never bought into the hype of inflation, and that has been the right call for many years.
 For 2017, I am sticking to my multi-year prediction that the 10 years will stay in that essential 1.60% – 3% channel.
 Certain headline events can bring us under 1.60% such as the Spain Default fear trade of 2012 and Brexit of 2016.
 However, for the most part, we have been in this range for some time now.

 Logan Mohtashami is a financial writer and blogger covering the U.S. economy with a specialization in the housing market.
 Logan Mohtashami is a senior loan officer at AMC Lending Group, which has been providing mortgage services for California residents since 1987.
 Logan also tracks all economic data daily on his own facebook page https://www.facebook.com/Logan.Mohtashami